nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Persons saved contains all their attributes such as name, NRIC, in JSON format.
 * Single value attributes are stored as key value pairs, such as name and Nric.
-* Multiple value attributes such as tag aand available date sets are stored as JSON lists.
+* Multiple value attributes such as tag and available date sets are stored as JSON lists.

 #### Pairs